leonardlwq/MortyRun-Game/README.md

 1. Download and set-up Visual Studio Code here :point_right:   [VSCode](https://code.visualstudio.com/)

 2. set up java jdk  here :point_right:   [vscode for java](https://code.visualstudio.com/docs/java/java-tutorial)
+    - download the installer for your Operating System (windows/mac)

-2. Go to Extension and in the search bar look for 'Java Extension Pack'
+3. Go to Extension and in the search bar look for 'Java Extension Pack'
     - this package includes the java code runner so we can launch the game.
     - details of the extension here  :point_right: [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)

-3. That should do it! :star: Go to src/unsw/dungeon/FrontendApplication.java :star: and click on 'Run' on top of the main function.
+4. That should do it! :star: Go to src/unsw/dungeon/FrontendApplication.java :star: and click on 'Run' on top of the main function.

 **IMPORTANT**: Please do not push the contents of the *lib* or *bin* folders to your Gitlab repository.
 This is very likely to push you over the memory limits for the milestone 2 and 3 submissions.